Skip to main content

 A wallet system comprises all software and hardware components one uses to handle its wallets on a blockchain.
 In the simplest case, such wallet system is just a single instance of a wallet application operated by the user.
 A composite wallet system is a wallet system composed of more than one autonomous component.

 A wallet application perform multiple interactions between the user and their wallet.
 It reads the blockchain and presents the balance of funds associated with the wallet.
 It creates, signs, and submits transactions from this wallet to the blockchain.
-Of all these interactions, the only one that cannot be done without the wallet's private key is signing transactions.
+Of all these functionalities, the only one that cannot be done without the wallet's private key is signing transactions.
 Indeed, what ultimately defines the inability to write to the blockchain in read-only mode is the inabilty to sign transactions.

-Therefore, with the exception of signing transactions, from the public key, a wallet application can support all other interactions with a read-only wallet.
+Therefore, with the exception of signing transactions, from the public key, a wallet application can support all other functionalities with a read-only wallet.
 This includes not only reading the wallet's blockchain transactions but also creating unsigned transactions, and submitting already signed transactions.
 Hence, a user can use a wallet in read-only mode in a wallet application to do almost everything, and will need to send an unsigned transaction to another component of their composite wallet system, where their private key is securely stored, to generate the transaction signature.

 What problems does it solve?